7.5 Data Mining and Analytics Workflows

 Key Takeaways

-• Data mining searches for patterns, anomalies, relationships, or risk signals, but RHIA use must remain tied to a legitimate operational, quality, compliance, or management purpose.
+• Data mining finds patterns, anomalies, and relationships, but RHIA use must stay tied to a legitimate operational, quality, compliance, or management purpose.

 • Analytics workflows move from question definition to data selection, preparation, analysis, validation, interpretation, action, and monitoring.